STEELERS at RAVENS SUNDAY, NOVEMBER 29, 2009 KICKOFF 8:20 P.M. M&T BANK STADIUM

 • Had a 20-yard reception in the third quarter.

 WR Hines Ward

-• Has now caught a pass in a team-record 150 straight games.
+• Has now caught a pass in a team-record 173 consecutive games.

 WR Santonio Holmes

-• Made his first start of the season (15th career) in place of the injured DT Casey Hampton.
+• Recovered his first fumble of the season in the fourth quarter.

 DE Travis Kirschke